nickzeppos/les-2/README.md

         progress = T # show progress bar in terminal directional = T) # do bidirectional comparison, because our compare fn is not commutative (r_of_m(a,b) != r_of_m(b,a))

-    # more on ratio_of_matches, from textreuse docs:
-    # finds the ratio between the number of items in b that are also in a and the
-    # total number of items in b.
-Note that this similarity measure is
-    # directional: it measures how much b borrows from a, but says
-    # nothing about how much of a borrows from b.
+    # more on ratio_of_matches, from textreuse docs: finds the ratio between the number of items in b that are also in a and the total number of items in b.Note that this similarity measure is directional: it measures how much b borrows from a, but says  nothing about how much of a borrows from b.
     # https://cran.r-project.org/web/packages/textreuse/textreuse.pdf, 17.
     ```
     4. Get candidates from all-to-all matrix. $(M^2 - M)\times3$ comparisons